 The Miami Marlins have existed for 30 seasons, dating back to the franchise’s founding in the early 1990s.
-It hasn’t been smooth-sailing for the franchise for much of that time, but Miami had has playoff success.
-But, have the Marlins ever won it all?
+It hasn’t been smooth sailing for the franchise for much of that time, but Miami has had playoff success.
+But, have the Marlins won any World Series titles in their franchise history?
 Here’s an answer to that question.

 Miami Marlins World Series history

 The Miami Marlins franchise has won two World Series titles, in 1997 and 2003.

 The Marlins’ first four seasons were less-than-stellar, as the Fish finished with a record below .500 in each.
 In 1997, the Marlins had the franchise’s first breakthrough.
 The Marlins made the MLB Playoffs for the first time, and the team from Miami did not waste the opportunity.

 The then-Florida Marlins made the World Series in 1997, thanks to a core led by Kevin Brown, Gary Sheffield, Charles Johnson, and Moises Alou.
 Florida defeated the Giants in the NLDS and followed that up with a six-game series victory over division rival Atlanta.

 In the World Series, Florida would meet the Cleveland Indians.
 In a classic seven-game series, Florida would win Game 7 thanks to a walk-off single from infielder Edgar Renteria.